Frank Olivo

 Either change back the URL structure to how it used to be or implement redirects.

-Add back any internal links to the page that used to be there on the old website, be it on the homepage, other pages on the website, the footer, the header.
+Add back any internal links to the page that used to be there on the old website, be it on the homepage, other pages on the website, the footer, or the header.

-See if the old website had maybe breadcrumbs and this one does not.
 Try to get all of the internal linking and the relationship of all of the pages to one another as similar to the previous website as you possibly can.

 Once you’ve confirmed that there are no technical changes that have been made to your website that could be resulting in this drop in organic traffic, next we need to look at the content.

-Another extremely common issue that I see with website redesigns that will affect your traffic for better or for worse are content changes.
+Another extremely common issue that I see with website redesigns that will affect your traffic, for better or for worse, are content changes.

-Changing the content on your website will increase or decrease the relevance of that content to the searches that people are performing.
-And if you’ve decreased the relevance of the content on your website to the searches that people are forming, Google is going to show you further down in the search results, resulting in a drop in organic traffic.
+If you’ve decreased the relevance of the content on your website to the searches that people are performing, Google is going to show you further down in the search results, resulting in a drop in organic traffic.

 First, you’re going to want to see how the title tags were changed on your website.